chazlarson/Plex-Meta-Manager-Wiki/metadata/builders/smart.md

 ## Smart Filter

-Uses Plex's [Advance Filters](https://support.plex.tv/articles/201273953-collections/) to create a smart collection based on the filter parameters provided.
+Uses Plex's [Advanced Filters](https://support.plex.tv/articles/201273953-collections/) to create a smart collection based on the filter parameters provided.

-Any Advance Filter made using the Plex UI should be able to be recreated using `smart_filter`.
-If you're having trouble getting `smart_filter` to work correctly, build the collection you want inside of Plex's Advance Filters and take a screenshot of the parameters in the Plex UI and post it in either the [Discussions](https://github.com/meisnate12/Plex-Meta-Manager/discussions) or on [Discord](https://discord.gg/TsdpsFYqqm), and I'll do my best to help you.
+Any Advanced Filter made using the Plex UI should be able to be recreated using `smart_filter`.
+If you're having trouble getting `smart_filter` to work correctly, build the collection you want inside of Plex's Advanced Filters and take a screenshot of the parameters in the Plex UI and post it in either the [Discussions](https://github.com/meisnate12/Plex-Meta-Manager/discussions) or on [Discord](https://discord.gg/TsdpsFYqqm), and I'll do my best to help you.

-like Plex's [Advance Filters](https://support.plex.tv/articles/201273953-collections/) you have to start each filter with either `any` or `all` as a base.
+like Plex's [Advanced Filters](https://support.plex.tv/articles/201273953-collections/) you have to start each filter with either `any` or `all` as a base.
 You can only have one base attribute and all filter attributes must be under the base.

 Inside the base attribute you can use any filter below or nest more `any` or `all`.
 You can have as many nested `any` or `all` next to each other as you want.
 If using multiple `any` or `all` you will have to do so in the form of a list.